 The Entrance Essay

 The entrance essay provides an opportunity for you to differentiate your qualifications from other candidates.
-It can have various names such as personal statement, letter of intent, statement of purpose, autobiographical statement, and objectives of graduate study.
+It can have various names such as personal statement, letter of intent, statement of purpose, autobiographical statement and/or objectives of graduate study.

 Meet with your career counselor regarding content.
 Consult the Writing Center on your writing style and grammatical accuracy.